JetBrains/marketplace-docs/topics/Documentation_Page.md

 external search engines will bring it to everyone who types the keywords into the search query.
 * Documentation helps you to stand out and communicate features of a plugin better so that your customers get the most out of it.
 * Documentation makes your product look more professional and reliable and helps build trust in it.
 * Documentation is a way to support your current users.
 If they find answers in documentation, this will decrease the support load, which is crucial for a small team.
-Good documentation also often leads to higher rating of a plugin
+Good documentation also often leads to higher rating of a plugin.

 You can use not only common Markdown but a variety of semantic markup elements and attributes tailored specifically to create documentation, like: